DeWayne Bruce: World Championship Wrestling (1989–2001)

 Boot only lasted a short time before Buddy Lee Parker returned, but this time as a Military Sergeant.
 This was Bruce's final wrestling persona, later simply going by Sarge.
-After his semiretirement, he became the head trainer at the official WCW wrestling school, the Power Plant.
-He would occasionally pop up on WCW Saturday Night as a jobber during the end of his career, but he received praise by WCW commentators crediting him for training many of the highly popular superstars of WCW, most notably Bill Goldberg.
-Despite losing most of his televised matches, Bruce scored a few notable victories throughout his career (although mostly against other jobbers).
+After his semi-retirement, he became the head trainer at the official WCW wrestling school, the Power Plant.
+He would occasionally pop up on WCW Saturday Night as a carpenter during the end of his career, but he received praise by WCW commentators crediting him for training many of the highly popular superstars of WCW, most notably Bill Goldberg.
+Despite losing most of his televised matches, Bruce scored a few notable victories throughout his career (although mostly against jobbers or other carpenters).
 Bruce had respect from his peers, and was known to lose matches against newcomers to help elevate younger talent.
 Towards the very end of WCW, Bruce was involved in a somewhat major match, in which he teamed with his former trainee, Bill Goldberg, to face the team of Lex Luger and Buff Bagwell (then known as Totally Buffed).
 This would end up being Bruce's final WCW appearance.

 Bruce was also notable for being the first wrestler to lose to newcomers (to WCW) such as "Cowboy" Bob Orton, Jr (who had an almost unbeaten streak in the company around the time) and The Iron Sheik.